alevchuk/programming-lessions/README.md

 ## Prerequisites: Skills
-(3 minutes to lear how to use the Terminal app)
+(3 minutes to learn how to use the Terminal app)

 You need to know how to run shell commands:
 1. Copy the command from the manual.
 Use copy-and-paste (not typing) for accuracy.